Golang Learning Notes

 -

 A data race, that is, a particular kind of race condition, occurs whenever two goroutines access the same variable concurrently and at least one of the accesses is a write.
+It follows from this definition that there are three ways to avoid a data race.

 -